Skip to content

 class T4,T5,T6,T7,T8 compose

-Tutorials 1–3 produce reusable assets (a tool, an MCP connection, an indexed document).
-Tutorials 4–8 compose those assets in chat (4–6) and as code-level chains over the bundled default catalog (7–8).
-Tutorial 9 is an optional deep dive off Tutorial 2 — activate MCP Everything from the Default MCP Catalog and exercise every Inspector primitive (Tools / Resources / Prompts / Ping / Notifications / Roots / Sampling / Elicitation) end-to-end.
-Each tutorial is independently runnable in 3–20 minutes; the full main sequence takes about 50 minutes, plus 12 minutes for the deep dive.
+Tutorials 1-3 produce reusable assets (a tool, an MCP connection, an indexed document).
+Tutorials 4-8 compose those assets in chat (4-6) and as code-level chains over the bundled default catalog (7-8).
+Tutorial 9 is an optional deep dive off Tutorial 2 - activate MCP Everything from the Default MCP Servers and exercise every Inspector primitive (Tools / Resources / Prompts / Ping / Notifications / Roots / Sampling / Elicitation) end-to-end.
+Tutorial 10 is a second deep dive off Tutorial 2 - re-publish a connected server's tool through the built-in MCP Server Proxy so chat and external clients can call it.
+Each tutorial is independently runnable in 3-20 minutes; the full main sequence takes about 50 minutes, plus ~23 minutes for the three deep dives (MCP Everything, Server Proxy, and Human-in-the-Loop approval).

 What you'll need